mathiasertl/django-ca/README.md

 ## ToDo

-1. Write man-page for scripts.
-2. Immediately rewrite CRL and index file when revoking a certificate.
+1. Immediately rewrite CRL and index file when revoking a certificate.
-3. Only send out one notification if multiple certificates expire for a user.
+2. Only send out one notification if multiple certificates expire for a user.
+3. Do not use standard users but separate email instances so that you don't have to have a user for every certificate.
+4. Make certificates editable via the admin interface.

 ## Test CRL and OCSP